 History of Italian Cinema from the silent era and Fascist period to the present, with emphasis on postwar neorealism and the major directors of the sixties and seventies.
 Films in Italian with English subtitles.
 Instruction is in English.
-Prerequisite: ENG 01200
+Does not meet distribution for Group II requirement.